ODINN-SciML/ODINN.jl/docs/src/optimization.md

 ### Regularization

-Regularizations are very common in inverse modelling as they help to contraint the possible solutions of the problem to physical reasonable values.
+Regularizations are very common in inverse modelling as they help to constraint the possible solutions of the problem to physical reasonable values.
-From a mathematical and computational perspective, regularization losses are just another type of loss that do not include contribution from observations (and then have no _empirica_ contribution to their value).
+From a mathematical and computational perspective, regularization losses are just another type of loss that do not include contribution from observations (and then have no _empirical_ contribution to their value).

-ODINN currenly supports the following type of regularization, altought the development of new regularization should be straingforward from the source code API
+ODINN currently supports the following type of regularization, althouth the development of new regularization should be straightforward from the source code API
 - `TikhonovRegularization`: Very common in geophysical inversion.
 Given an linear operator $A$, this is given by the value of $\| A(S) \|_2^2, where $S$ is some state variable (e.g., the ice thickness or ice surface velocity).
 Default choice in ODINN is the Laplacian operator.
 - `InitialThicknessRegularization`: Penalizes large second derivatives in the initial condition of the glacier when this is treated as an optimization variable.
-Regularization and empirical losses can be easely combine togheter to construct new form of regualarizations.
+Regularization and empirical losses can be combine together to construct new form of regularizations.